limbernie/limbernie.github.io/_posts/2019-09-22-kryptos-htb-walkthrough.md

 ### Not your usual LFI

-Now that we have the decryption out of the way, it\'s time to figure out how to read files off the machine.
+Now that we have the decryption out of the way, it's time to figure out how to read files off the machine.
 I first noticed that I was able to read `/server-status`, which is normally `403 Forbidden`, when I used the local hostname (which I assume to be `kryptos`) in the URL like so:

 <a class="image-popup">
 ![acbfbb2b.png](/assets/images/posts/kryptos-htb-walkthrough/acbfbb2b.png)